OpenKaito/openkaito/quickstart.md

-# Project Otika Quickstart
+# Quickstart

 ## General

-On bittensor testnet, the netuid of subnet Project Otika is `88`.
+On bittensor testnet, the netuid of subnet openkaito is `88`.

 ### Prepare Wallet